dustinnoe/wireshark-lesson/1/LessonPlan.md

 * Describe the process by which a network packet arrives at a computer.
 Be sure to explain that a network interface is a point of connection to the network.
 If the network trusts the system, it will communicate with it using the protcols that govern computer communication (IP,TCP,UDP,DNS,etc.).

+* Take a moment to describe how to select one or more interfaces to capture on in WireShark.
+Describe how some systems will have many interfaces but with a little though it's easy to determine which to select.

+* One of WireShark's most powerful and useful features is filtering.
+Ensure you explain this to students and reiterate that it is key to successfull packet analysis with WireShark.
+Detail how capture filters work to only capture desired data and display filters are used to "hide" collected packets once they have already been captured.
+If you have some powerful filters that have served you well, now is the time to share them.
+If you have students in the classroom that have used Wireshark extensively, ask them to share their favorite filters.

+* Ask the students if they have any questions about interfaces or filters before moving on the to the guided practice.

+### 2. Guided Practice: Select an Interface and Filters to Capture and Display Traffic (0:15)

 * Let the class know that, by the end of the week the will be able to confidently capture and analyze traffic on the network they are responisble for.

-### 2. Guided Practice: Select an Interface and Filters to Capture and Display Traffic (0:15)